uuganbold/design-patterns/README.md

 # Advanced Object Oriented Programming course

+## Run the code
+The main class is *edu.luc.comp473.App* and you can compile the code and run the main method.

+Or you can run the code by maven with **mvn clean compile exec:exec** command.

 ## Project 3,4 - Design patterns

 We implemted the design of Document management system using